ujjwal-shekhar/personal-site/src/content/post/testing/unique-tags.md

 tags: ["blog", "blog", "Blog", "test", "bloG", "Test", "BLOG"]
 ---

+If this is working correctly, this post should only be accessible in a dev environment, as well as any tags that are unique to this post.

 ## This post is to test zod transform

 If you open the file `src/content/post/unique-tags.md`, the tags array has a number of duplicate blog strings of various cases.